 Muscle Strains Need Electronic Stimulation

-Electrical Muscle Stimulation (EMS) is an excellent means of helping the body heal, when combined with chiropractic and cold laser therapy.
-Beach Pain Center offers this therapy, along with spinal adjustments and cold laser therapy.
+Electrical Muscle Stimulation (EMS) is an excellent means of helping the body heal, when combined with chiropractic therapy.
+Beach Pain Center offers this therapy, along with spinal adjustments.

 Muscle stimulation is accomplished by attaching an electrode to the affected area and then sending a small electrical current into the soft tissue injury or knotted muscle.
 The stimulation utilizes this current, promoting a reduction in swelling and releasing trigger points that may have the muscle locked up.
 It does this by helping the body release natural endorphins that help reduce pain.